Zintrall/ESP32TelegramSimple/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

-## Support

-If you encounter any issues or have questions, please open an issue on GitHub.